MaxEtzo/SDC-Traffic-Signs-Classifier/README.md

 ![hist_orig]

-All, training, validation, and test sets have relatively same signs distribution.
+All, training, validation, and test sets have relatively similar signs distribution.
 It must be noted that sets are biased toward certain signs.

 * Most frequent sign in training set - *'Speed limit (50km/h)'* with 2010 samples
 * Least frequent sign in training set - *'Speed limit (20km/h)'* with 180 samples

 Ratio of the most frequent sign to the least one is over 10!
 On the one hand, it's not an ideal situation as a model based on such dataset will be **biased (i.e. perform better) towards over-represented signs**.
-On the other hand, based on the mere size of the datasets, one may conclude that **these distributions somewhat represent real distributions of the signs on the roads**!
+On the other hand, one may conclude that **these distributions represent real distributions of the signs on the roads**!
 In fact, in five years I have never encountered *'Speed limit (20km/h)'* sign in Germany.
 Whereas 30 and 50 km/h signs are common due to 'residential' and 'urban' speed limits regulations.
 Some people argue that datasets must be equalized in order to avoid biasing, and others going for integrity of the distribution solely for achieving higher accuracy.
 IMO, the golden line is somewhere in between.

 Let's have a look at the random samples for each sign class:

 ![signs0-15]
 ![signs16-31]
 ![signs32-42]

 as can be observed, datasets comprise of images of wide range of quality.
 Some signs are hardly readable as they are either too dark, too bright and/or too blur.
 Also, in some samples signs are partially visually obstructed, covered with shadows, or contain parts of other signs.

 ### Design and Test a Model Architecture